Nada-belarbi/Multimodal-Speech-Emotion-Analysis-with-Paralinguistic-Features/README.md

-# 🎧 Multimodal Speech & Emotion Analysis
+# 🎧 Speech Emotion Recognition under Speaker-Independent Evaluation
-## Paralinguistic Feature-Based Emotion Recognition (RAVDESS)
+## Paralinguistic Feature-Based Analysis (RAVDESS)

 ---

 ## 📌 Overview

-This project presents a research-oriented study on **speech emotion recognition** using the RAVDESS dataset.
+This project presents a research-oriented study on **speech emotion recognition (SER)** using the RAVDESS dataset.

-The goal is to explore how **paralinguistic features** extracted from speech signals can be used to classify emotional states, while focusing on **robust evaluation and generalization across speakers**.
+The objective is to investigate how **paralinguistic acoustic features** can be used to classify emotional states, with a strong focus on a critical methodological challenge:

+👉 **generalization across unseen speakers**

-Rather than focusing solely on performance, this project emphasizes:
+Rather than optimizing performance alone, this work emphasizes:
 - rigorous experimental design,
-- interpretation of results,
+- evaluation protocol validity,
-- and understanding the limitations of speech-based models.
+- and critical interpretation of results.

 ---